vegardit/dart-hotreloader/README.md

 ## <a name="what-is-it"></a>What is it?

-This [Dart](https://dart.dev) library package provides a code reloading service that monitors the local file system for changes to a Dart project's source files and automatically applies them using the Dart VM's [hot reload](https://github.com/dart-lang/sdk/wiki/Hot-reload) capabilities to the running Dart process.
+This [Dart](https://dart.dev) library provides a code reloading service that monitors the local file system for changes to a Dart project's source files and automatically applies them using the Dart VM's [hot reload](https://github.com/dart-lang/sdk/wiki/Hot-reload) capabilities to the running Dart process.